exercism/javascript/exercises/concept/lasagna-master/.meta/design.md

 - Recursion
 - Closures
 - Higher Order Functions
+- Generators

 ## Concepts

-The Concepts this exercise unlocks are:
+The Concept this exercise unlocks is:

 - `functions`

 ## Prerequisites

-- `objects` FIXME
 - `null-undefined` because they are needed for return values, default params etc.

-## Analyzer

-This exercise could benefit from the following rules in the [analyzer][analyzer].
-The comment types mentioned below only serve as a proposal.

-1. `timeToMixJuice`

-   - `essential`: ...
+- `objects` are needed in the exercise
+- `arrays` are needed in the exercise

 ## Notes

 The story was inspired by the [Lasagna Master Exercise in the Swift track][swift-lasagna-master].
-FIXME
+Most tasks needed to be replaced though to achieve an exercise that fits the JavaScript learning objectives.

 [analyzer]: https://github.com/exercism/javascript-analyzer
 [swift-lasagna-master]: https://github.com/exercism/swift/blob/main/exercises/concept/lasagna-master/.docs/instructions.md